hedvigborgen/fys3150/README.md

 ```
 Here;
 * arg tells the program whether you want to make plots of the solution of the linear equation or its relative error;
-	* enter 1 to compare numerical solution with closed-form solution
+	* enter 1 to plot numerical solution with closed-form solution
-	* enter 2 to compute the relative error for Gaussian elimination for the specialized Gaussian elimination algorithm
+	* enter 2 to plot the relative error for Gaussian elimination for the specialized Gaussian elimination algorithm

 In the terminal window "Enter filename: " will be printed, in which case you would enter the name of the file containing the results you want to utilize.